-- The Air Force's only dedicated search and rescue (SAR) helicopter - A range of over 1000 km without refuelling - Equipped with a full ice protection system - Defence Acquisition Guide 2015: The objective is "to extend the all-weather rotary wing search and rescue capability to at least 2040, to return the capability to the Trenton main operating base, and to provide capability improvements to enhance its overall mission effectiveness."
-The cost is estimated to be between \$500 million \$1.5 billion and the request for proposal is to be released in 2017.
+- The Air Force's only dedicated search and rescue (SAR) helicopter - A range of over 1000 km without refuelling - Equipped with a full ice protection system - Defence Acquisition Guide 2015: The Cormorant is to receive a mid-life upgrade, the objective of which is "to extend the all-weather rotary wing search and rescue capability to at least 2040, to return the capability to the Trenton main operating base, and to provide capability improvements to enhance its overall mission effectiveness."
+The cost is estimated to be between \$500 million \$1.5 billion and the request for proposal is to be released in 2017. - Defence Acquisition Guide 2016: The request for proposal release has been pushed to 2018.